psfoley/openfl/docs/tutorial.docker.rst

   $ make clean

-2. (Optional) Build the aggregator image, which is the parent of the collaborator image (`Dockerfile.agg`).
+2. (Only if not on the aggregator machine) Build the aggregator image, which is the parent of the collaborator image (`Dockerfile.agg`).

 .. code-block:: console